Dmoisoff/The-DOMController/README.md

 **Proof of Concept**
-* Implemented The DOMController to run a browser based Tic Tac Toe Game.
+* Implemented The DOMController to run a browser based [Tic Tac Toe Game](https://dmoisoff.com/Tic_Tac_Toe_with_the_DOMController/)
-[Tic Tac Toe Game](https://dmoisoff.com/Tic_Tac_Toe_with_the_DOMController/)